 Anti-Doping & The IABA

-The Irish Athletic Boxing Association works closely with the Anti Doping Unit attached to Sport Ireland/Irish Sports Council.
+The Irish Athletic Boxing Association works closely with the Anti Doping Unit attached to Sport Ireland.
 We make our boxers available for testing at all Tournaments.
 At our Senior Championships 2012, we invited members from the Anti Doping unit along to the weigh-in at our Championship.
 After the conclusion of the National Senior Championships in 2014.
-The sports Council were invited by IABA to attend and provide an update on anti doping issues to new boxers who qualified to the high performance unit,and also to boxers and coaches who were already present at the unit.
+Sport Ireland were invited by IABA to attend and provide an update on anti doping issues to new boxers who qualified to the high performance unit,and also to boxers and coaches who were already present at the unit.

 (1) IABA’s policy is that doping is contrary to the spirit of sport and every member has a duty to ensure that the sport is free of doping